agarrharr/awesome-macos-screensavers/README.md

 ### PongSaver

-> PongSaver is an OS X screensaver/clock which keeps time by using the score of a game of Pong.
+> PongSaver is an macOS screensaver/clock which keeps time by using the score of a game of Pong.
 The left side wins once an hour, and the right side wins once a minute.

 [![](screenshots/pongSaver.png)](http://rogueamoeba.com/freebies/)